slowernews/wisdom-tldr/README.md

 xxxx.

->
+> *'He'd wasted most of his life thinking he'd wasted most of his life'*

 ===
 ###On present

-Live in the present.
+**RULE:* Live in the present.

 > *'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*